annabel-goldman/fairytales4kids/CODEBUILD_SETUP.md

 | `S3_BUCKET_NAME` | Your S3 bucket name |
 | `CLOUDFRONT_DISTRIBUTION_ID` | Your CloudFront distribution ID |

-## Step 5: Test the Setup
+## Step 4: Test the Setup

 1. **Make a small change** to any file in your `Fairytales/` directory
 2. **Commit and push** the changes to the `main` branch
-3. **Check the webhook delivery** in GitHub:
-   - Go to Settings → Webhooks
-   - Click on your webhook
-   - Scroll down to "Recent Deliveries"
-   - You should see a recent delivery with a green checkmark

-4. **Check CodeBuild console** to see if a build was triggered
+3. **Check CodeBuild console** to see if a build was triggered
-5. **Check GitHub Actions** to see if your workflow runs on the CodeBuild runner
+4. **Check GitHub Actions** to see if your workflow runs on the CodeBuild runner

 ## Key Differences from Traditional Setup